 As I said earlier, the book-length Bob Hope stories were broken into chapter-like sections, though not labeled as chapters, and there were no story titles until many years later.
 The last page of each section said CONTINUED at lower right, as seen here in issue #10…

 There were other short features in the book sometimes lettered by others and sometimes by Ira, as in this Bob Hope bio from issue #16.
-Some short features had continuing characters appearing in other DC humor titles, and there were the usual assortment of one or two-page fillers, text pages, public service pages and house ads, the later two items often lettered by Ira, though I’m not counting them here.
+Some short features had continuing characters that also appeared in other DC humor titles, and there were the usual assortment of one or two-page fillers, text pages, public service pages and house ads, the later two items often lettered by Ira, though I’m not counting them here.

 I have counted a few one-pagers by artist Mort Drucker like this one from issue #74.
 Drucker had worked alongside Ira as a DC production artist for a few years honing his drawing talent before finding success as a freelance artist at MAD, DC and other companies in the mid 1950s.